dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 [TODO]: mention that on Windows VSZ relates to Committed Memory Size and RSZ relates to Working Set.

+[TODO]: Maybe mention also memory mapped files.
+They contribute both to VSZ and RSS just like any other memory.

 Consider an example.
 Process `A` has 200K of stack and heap allocations of which 100K resides in the main memory, the rest is swapped out or unused.
 It has a 500K binary, from which only 400K was touched.
 Process `A` is linked against 2500K of shared libraries and has only loaded 1000K in the main memory.

 ```